 It is estimated that 85% of all research is wasted.
 One cause is when the results of research are not useful to doctors; this often happens because the study was not big enough or it did not involve the type of patients seen in the National Health Service (NHS).
 A way to make research more representative, more useful to doctors and hence less wasteful is to make it simpler and more efficient.

 Several methods have been shown to make clinical trials more efficient, but these are not commonly used in the United Kingdom.
 We wanted to know if this was because the way research is regulated prevents these approaches being used.
-We worked with the Health Research Authority to empirically test how research regulators deal with these clinical trial methods.
+We worked with the Health Research Authority to empirically test how research regulators deal with novel clinical trial methods; this work showed that opt-out consent, streamlined parent co-designed information sheets and trials embedded within electronic patient record systems are acceptable for neonatal clinical trials.

 Professor Jenny Kurinczuk, Policy Research Unit in Maternal and Neonatal Health and Care, National Perinatal Epidemiology Unit, University of Oxford, Policy research in maternal and neonatal health, 2019 - 2023